troystribling/BlueCap/Documentation/SerializationDeserialization.md

 public static func serialize<T: RawArrayPairDeserializable>(value:T) -> NSData
 ```

-Note that `RawType1` and `RawType2` are required to be `Deserializable` to be deserialized. `RawArrayPairDeserializable` can be implemented in a struct or class.
+Note that `RawType1` and `RawType2` are required to be `Deserializable`. `RawArrayPairDeserializable` can be implemented in a struct or class.

 ```swift
 struct RawArrayPairValue : RawArrayPairDeserializable {